Podcast: Play in new window | Download (Duration: 8:21 — 11.5MB) | Embed

-- Being a famous person
+- Being a famous or highly viewed person

 Leonardo da Vinci

-People do not know to this day whether the man himself was a Christian although he painted the Last supper, The baptism of Christ etc. My point is, looking at a person from the outside, with the success they seem to have is not always an accurate description of the truth that lies within.
+People do not know to this day whether the man himself was a Christian although he painted the Last supper, The baptism of Christ, etc. making the point that a person from the outside and the success they seem to have is not always an accurate description of the truth that lies within.

-It is merely a mind-set each person has and the fact of the matter is, we control our mind.
+Success is merely a mindset each person has, and the fact is, we control our minds.
 I can live middle class with my kids truly happy and be successful.
-Drive an old car that is paid for and have no bills, and that be my definition of success.
+Drive an old beat up but paid for vehicle, have no bills, and that be my definition of success.

-- Hard work and a burning desire.
+- Hard work/honest work